skgithub14/portfolio-data-pipeline/README.md

  - Records within the same family must be linked for the models to run.
  - Example 1: race of 1 relative is based on a mix of their mother’s and father’s race.
  - Example 2: a child must have both a male and female biological parent who are older than the child.
- - _Solution:_ compared and imputed missing records within families for consistency.
+ - _Solution:_ cleaned and imputed missing records by using a relatives’ data as a reference.

 **Gene Tests:**
  - Understanding which genes were tested and which were not is critical data for the models.
- - Each test consists of a panel of one to 800+ genes.
-Panel names and the genes they include are non-standard and the genes in each panel change over time.
-Most genes with “negative” results were not recorded which makes the model results less accurate.
+ - Each test consists of a panel that include between 1 and 800+ genes.
+Panel names and the genes they include are non-standard and change over time.
+Genes with “negative” results were not recorded which, if not imputed, reduces the accuracy of the models.
- - _Solution:_ automated the comparison of the unstructured panel names, dates of testing, recorded results, and published panel information from gene testing labs.
-Selected the most likely panel for each record and use it to impute all missing genes.
+ - Solution: automated the classification of panel names and their contents by comparing the unstructured panel names, dates of testing, recorded results, and published panel information from gene testing labs.

 **Cancer history:**
  - Cancer history is also critical for the model but…
  - Cancer diagnoses were unstructured, inconsistently coded, and often misspelled.
- - _Solution:_ created a dictionary of word roots, common medical codings, and common misspellings.
+ - _Solution:_ created a dictionary of word roots, common medical codings, and common misspellings to classify cancer diagnoses from medical notes into standard cancer codes.

 This repository showcases my ability to write a complex data pipeline in R however, due to the intentionally omitted data, the pipeline unfortunately cannot be run.